josephmisiti/josephmisiti.github.io/_posts/2015-02-01-my-django-mistakes-in-2014.markdown

 I know in the previous article I was advocating using MongoDB for your primary database, but after 1.5 years of using it, I would no longer suggest it for a number of reasons:

-As of Django 1.7, there is still no built in support for MongoDB via the Django ORM.
+As of Django 1.7, there is still no built in support for `MongoDB` via the Django ORM.
 You need to utilize Mongoengine/PyMongo.
-Both of those projects are amazing, but because Django doesn’t support MongoDB, you cannot use Django admin — this really sucks and it is one of the reasons why I’ve stopped using MongoDB as a primary data store.
+Both of those projects are amazing, but because Django doesn’t support `MongoDB`, you cannot use Django admin — this really sucks and it is one of the reasons why I’ve stopped using `MongoDB` as a primary data store.
-As of 12/18/2014, Postgres now supports the JSONB data type, which means you can store “documents” in Postgres and run similar queries (with indexing) to MongoDB, without taking a performance hit.
+As of 12/18/2014, `Postgres` now supports the JSONB data type, which means you can store “documents” in Postgres and run similar queries (with indexing) to MongoDB, without taking a performance hit.
 Most third party libraries are useless because they assume you are using the Django ORM.
 This makes utilizing the Django ecosystem almost impossible.
 The Django ecosystem is amazing and getting better every day — this is a real bummer.
-If you are developing on OSX, don’t waste time building Postgres from source, use Postgres App — it will save you a lot of time.
+If you are developing on `OSX`, don’t waste time building Postgres from source, use Postgres App — it will save you a lot of time.

 ### Build a unit testing infrastructure that makes writing unit tests easy

-There are a lot of articles, both positive and negative regarding test driven development(TDD) and Django.
+There are a lot of articles, both positive and negative regarding test driven development(TDD) and `Django`.
 I’m not taking a side in that fight, but one thing I try to do in every project is setup a framework that makes writing unit tests easy and fun (yes fun).
 Every project I work on has a class which acts as a mixin for all TestCases.
 Each unit test (class) then inherits from this mixin and has instance based methods to create data for each test.
 Fake data is generated using the excellent django_faker project.
 Data is created in setUp() and removed in tearDown().
 If you’re interested in learning more — please read my blog post on unit testing in Django.

 ### Build RESTful interfaces with Django Tastypie

-With the proliferation of client side MVCs such as Ember.js, Backbone.js, and Angular.js, having RESTful support in your web application is now pretty much required.
+With the proliferation of client side MVCs such as `Ember.js`, `Backbone.js`, and `Angular.js`, having RESTful support in your web application is now pretty much required.
 Django has two excellent frameworks which can be used to build REST APIs: django-rest-framework and django-tastypie.
 Although I get the feeling that django-rest-framework is more popular, I’m still a huge fan of django-tastypie.
 It seems to be more straight forward, and it has been around a bit longer.
 With that said, if you are building a public API — absolutely use django-rest-framework, as it provides API documentation for free.
 If you need help getting started with django-tastypie, check out this tutorial I wrote on how to setup a Django project using it.

-### Use Django model field’s help_text attribute as a form of documentation
+### Use Django model field’s `help_text` attribute as a form of documentation

 Django model fields accept a help_text attribute which is used in Django forms/admin for display purposes.
 I highly suggest using it even if you do not plan on utilizing Django forms or Django admin for one reason — It also serves as great form of documentation for your models.
 If you need to on board a new developer in the future, help_text will save you endless amount of hours bringing someone up to speed.